ibm-cloud-docs/vmwaresolutions/vsphere/vs_scalingexistingclusters.md

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
 2. In the **Start Provisioning** section, click the **VMware Solutions Dedicated** card.
 3. On the **VMware Solutions Dedicated** page, click the **VMware vSphere** card.
-4. Click the **Scale Existing** tab and select the cluster that you want to scale from the **Cluster Configurations** list.
+4. Click the **Scale existing** tab and select the cluster that you want to scale from the **Cluster configurations** list.
 5. Review the cluster settings that are automatically completed.
 6. In the **Bare Metal Server** section, specify the number of {{site.data.keyword.cloud_notm}} bare metal servers that you want to add to the cluster.
 7. If the cluster does not include the FortiGate 300 Series Security Appliance HA Pair on its public VLAN, you can order the appliance.
-To do so, select the **Include with purchase** check box under **FortiGate Physical Appliance 300 Series HA Pair**.
+To do so, select the **Include with purchase** checkbox under **FortiGate Physical Appliance 300 Series HA Pair**.
-8. In the **Order Summary** pane, verify the instance configuration and the estimated cost.
+8. In the **Summary** pane, verify the instance configuration and the estimated price.
-   * To save the configuration as a template without placing an order, click **Save Configuration**.
+   * To save the configuration as a template without placing an order, click **Save configuration**.
-   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.
+   * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

 ### Results
 {: #vs_scalingexistingclusters-results}